-- 30. The CSP development process commenced in 2022.
-It was informed by the United Nations common country analysis and the UNSDCF for 2024-2028, enabling strong alignment based on shared priorities. - 31.
-The CSP is anchored in the development priorities articulated in the Philippines development plan and AmBisyon Natin 2040, which include the achievement of a robust economy, the building of an inclusive and resilient society, poverty reduction and inclusive growth.
-The Government aims to learn and rebuild from recent losses while investing in health, education, food security and nutrition, social protection and the mainstreaming of shock resilience throughout institutions and communities.
-The CSP also contributes to the priorities of the Bangsamoro development plan and the Bangsamoro food security and nutrition plan for 2023-2028. - 32.
-The CSP is well aligned with, and will contribute to, several intended outcomes of the UNSDCF for 2024-2028, under four outcomes, which will be achieved through joint interventions and complementarities: - Outcome 1: By 2028, all people, especially those at risk of being left behind, enjoy greater social and economic equality and are empowered and protected to fulfil their full human potential and have increased resilience to multidimensional risks. - Outcome 2: By 2028, all people, especially those at risk of being left behind, benefit from a more inclusive, innovative, competitive, resilient, green and sustainable economy that generates decent work and livelihood opportunities. - Outcome 3: By 2028, all people, especially those at risk of being left behind, equitably benefit from safer, gender-responsive and just transition to low-carbon, climate-resilient development, disaster risk reduction and management, and sustainable management of environment, natural resources and biodiversity. - Outcome 4: By 2028, all people, especially those at risk of being left behind, benefit from more responsive, transparent and accountable institutions, strengthened rule of law and human rights, peace, gender equality and freedom from violence, discrimination and displacement.
+- 30. The CSP is anchored in the development priorities articulated in the PDP and AmBisyon Natin 2040, which include the achievement of a robust economy, the building of an inclusive and resilient society, poverty reduction and inclusive growth.
+The Government has pledged to learn and rebuild from recent losses while investing in health, education, food security and nutrition, social protection and the mainstreaming of shock resilience throughout institutions and communities.
+The CSP also contributes to the priorities of the Bangsamoro development plan and the Bangsamoro food security and nutrition plan for 2023-2028. - 31.
+The CSP development process commenced in 2022.
+It was informed by the UNSDCF for 2024-2028, enabling strong alignment based on shared priorities, with the common country analysis serving as a reference. - 32.
+The CSP is well aligned with, derived from and will contribute to, all three outcomes of the UNSDCF for 2024-2028), which will be achieved through joint interventions and complementarities: - UNSDCF outcome 1: By 2028, all people, especially those at risk of being left behind, have increased resilience to economic, climatic, disaster, and public health risk through improved, equitable, and gender-responsive access to and utilization of quality social services, social protection, healthy habitat, enhanced good governance and peace. - UNSDCF outcome 2: By 2028, all people benefit from a more integrated, innovative, inclusive, and sustainable economy that generates decent work and livelihood opportunities. - UNSDCF outcome 3: By 2028, all people benefit from just transition to low-carbon, climate-resilient development, sustainable management of environment, natural resources and biodiversity and strengthened resilience to disasters and natural hazards.